Odile-Rothbart/SC6107/docs/security-analysis.md

 **Raffle:**
 - Entry is closed when state transitions to `CALCULATING`
 - No new entries can be added after the draw request is initiated
-- Winner selection is based on the `s_players` array snapshot at draw time
+- Winner selection is based on the current round's `players` array snapshot at draw time

 ### 5.2 Solvency & Payout Constraints